Managed Kubernetes has launched! Learn more in the announcement blog.

 Once installed, test by accessing your server’s IP in your browser:

 You should see a page with an “Apache2 Ubuntu Default” header showing that Apache2 has been installed successfully.
-If you do not see this, please ensure that the previous commands in this section have completed without error
+If you do not see this, please ensure that the previous commands in this section have been completed without error

 PHP 7.4 is the latest available right now so let’s install that along with some regularly used modules: